Canon G15 vs Canon R

 It is notable that the Canon R offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the G15 does not provide wifi capability.

 The Canon R is a recent model that features in the current product line-up of Canon.
-In contrast, the G15 has been discontinued (but can be found pre-owned on eBay).
+In contrast, the G15 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the G15 was succeeded by the Canon G16.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.
+Further information on the features and operation of the G15 and Canon R can be found, respectively, in the Canon G15 Manual (free pdf) or the online Canon R Manual.

 So what conclusions can be drawn?
 Which of the two cameras – the Canon G15 or the Canon R – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.